IBS stands for "Irritable bowel syndrome" which is a term used to describe a type of digestive disorder characterized by a group of common symptoms.

 Chronic stress or temporarily high levels of emotional or physical stress.

-Frequent traveling.
+Frequent travel.

 Changes in sleep routine and circadian rhythm.

-Hormonal imbalances or changes (menstruation, menopause, or pregnancy can cause symptoms).
+Hormonal imbalances or changes (menstruation, menopause or pregnancy can cause symptoms).

 What can I do for my IBS?

-Then you can add supportive herbs, beneficial gut bacteria, hydrochloric acid, enzymes, and other supplements.
-You may need to repair the intestinal mucosa with aloe vera, B-vitamins, glutamine, or nutritional powders specifically designed for the intestinal mucosa.If there is an imbalance of bacteria, for example too many bacteria (SIBO) that have entered the wrong place, then the intolerance often disappears or decreases if you restore the balance.
+If there is an imbalance of bacteria, for example too many bacteria (SIBO) that have entered the wrong place, then the intolerance often disappears or decreases if you restore the balance.

 80-85% of people with IBS have been shown to have bacterial overgrowth (SIBO) in the small intestine according to studies.